 This class will cover the basics of improv and stage acting, giving students the tools to feel confident performing in front of an audience.
 Class will consist of improv games and exercises for the first few sessions, followed by a focus on scripted scene work.
 Students will explore different characters and learn how to craft the arc of a scene, both scripted and improvised, all within a collaborative and supportive environment.Class not currently open for registration.
 Click here to be notified of future offerings.

 This course helps you develop the same story structuring skills the pros use.
 Learn how your passion, theme, premise, and characters help create the structure of your story.
-Discover how viewpoint, dialogue, pacing, and many other techniques are used to build scenes and move your story from beginning to end.April 22, 2025 to May 27, 2025, Online Course
+Discover how viewpoint, dialogue, pacing, and many other techniques are used to build scenes and move your story from beginning to end.December 31, 2025 to February 10, 2026, Online Course

 Join us for an immersive class led by olive oil expert Lori Berndt from The Olive Twist.
 Learn to select premium extra virgin olive oils with confidence, discovering their nuances through sensory training and gaining insights into quality, health benefits, and culinary applications.
 Explore varietals, detect freshness, and embrace the art of olive oil selection for a healthier and more flavorful culinary experience.
 Elevate your cooking and nourish your well-being with The Olive Twist's expertise.Class not currently open for registration.
 Click here to be notified of future offerings.